Master in Physics

 If you admire the complexity of things and strive for new cognitive challenges every day, then you will fit right into our community.
 Our students and graduates have curiosity in their blood and the perpetual question “Why?” in their minds.
 The research topics inside the department include quantum computing, nanoscience, biological nanomachines, quantum information, and many others.

 The English-only coursework prepares students for careers in international teams and interdisciplinary projects in research and development.

-Our Master students acquire universally valuable skills such as understanding of complex structures, analytical proficiency, and reasoning.
+Our master's students acquire universally valuable skills such as understanding of complex structures, analytical proficiency, and reasoning.
 They learn to manage problems in a wide variety of fields of natural science and technology and become flexible and highly desired professionals on the job market.

 Graduates extend their knowledge of modern physics.